 Select Tools> Layer Settings> Display Options to open the Layer Display Options dialog.

 Remove the padlock from the Lock column for "Walls, Locked" or uncheck the Lock checkbox.

-Click the OK button to close the dialog.
+Click OK to close the dialog.
 The wall and any other objects on this layer are now unlocked and can be edited as needed.